 Judge Marcus Brinks also gave the recently appointed special prosecutor a week to study new documents she received late last week, as well as a potential conflict of interest that might arise from them.

 Mayor L.C.
-Jones has been suspended since February, when now-retired Martinsville Circuit Judge G. Carter Greer ordered a recall trial for Jones, whom petitioners had accused in January of wrongdoing.
+Jones has been suspended since February, when now-retired Martinsville Circuit Judge G. Carter Greer ordered a recall trial for Jones, whom petitioners accused in January of wrongdoing.

 Jones has faced no criminal charges, but the city prosecutor, who was recently relieved from the case due in part to professional and personal relationships with the city council and potential witnesses, has said that Jones’ removal case and a forensic audit of city spending are joined “at the hip.”